Back to Blog

 ],

 Setting 'immutable' => true was the game-changer.
 It tells SQLite to open the file in read-only mode and prevents any write operations—even if someone tries to INSERT via a raw query.
-We also set foreign_key_constraints to false since the backup didn’t enforce them, and disabled synchronous writes for faster reads.
+I also set foreign_key_constraints to false since the backup didn’t enforce them, and disabled synchronous writes for faster reads.

-Next, we created a dedicated Eloquent model:
+Next, I created a dedicated Eloquent model:

 namespace App\Models\Analysis;